Shop With Confidence: FREE Growing & Glowing Promise

-Dividing Clematis
+Dividing Clematis - Nature Hills Nursery

-Big unearthly blooms, unique color and form, and elegant climbing tendrils, Clematis have captured our hearts with their stunning beauty since they became garden standards in 1862!
+Large, unearthly blooms, unique color and form, and elegant climbing tendrils, Clematis have captured our hearts with their stunning beauty since they became garden standards in 1862!

 Relatively easy to grow and very low-maintenance, Clematis root division is an important component for maintaining these incredible, long-lived plants!
-Read on to find out more about the upkeep of these gorgeous flowering climbing Vines!
+Read on to find out more about the upkeep of these gorgeous, flowering climbing Vines!

 Wonderful Clematis